wad11656/Restore-Boot-Camp-Brightness-Fn-Keys/README.md

 ## What is it? ##

-Created to restore the F1/F2 brightness hotkeys on MacOS Boot Camp (Apple&#39;s Windows dual boot software) on hardware where their functionality has broken.
+Application scripted using [https://www.autohotkey.com/](AutoHotkey).
+Created to restore the `F1`/`F2` brightness hotkeys on MacOS Boot Camp (Apple&#39;s Windows dual boot software) on hardware where their functionality has broken.
 (My brightness keys&#39; functionality broke after upgrading Boot Camp from Win7→Win10.)

 Also enables the trackpad&#39;s &quot;Tap to Click&quot; and right-click capabilities in **Boot Camp Control Panel** on login to prevent needing to manually enable these settings after every boot.
 (Not sure if anyone else in the universe even has either of these issues..)